tommcgurl/brewbook-ionic/README.md

       + put our new controller and template in here.
     - We can add a route to app.js that will contain two url parameters
       + brewery and brewName
-    - Alter the brew list so that each item is routes to the detail view
+    - Alter the brew list so that each item, when selected, routes to the detail view
       + We simply add an ng-href to the ion-items in brewList.html
       + We pass the brewery and brewName as the url parameters.
     - For the controller:
       + we simply pull the brewery and the brewName from the $stateParams module.
       + Then we invoke our new service function to get the details for the current selected beer.

+3. Make the brewDetail template
+    - The template will display all of the detials of our current brew. we can use an ng-if directive on values that may not be present, so that we don't show useless labels.